RedGh0st1/language-translation/readme.md

 # Language Translation

-Convert the code below into JavaScript
+Convert the code below into JavaScript.
+Compare the patterns you see to what you know in JavaScript in order to make that translation.

-1. Python
+**1. Python**

 ```python
 for i in range(0, 11):